Jerry-Terrasse/ollama_load_balancer/README.md

 That's what `SecondChanceGiven` is for.
 It's a state that we can flip to ensure that we cycle through all `Unreliable` servers evenly, avoiding the situation where we try a single `Unreliable` server twice to no avail while ignoring the other (possibly good) servers.

 ## Supported Usages
-We support not only `continue.dev` but also any client that streams responses from an Ollama server such as https://openwebui.com/
+We support `continue.dev` and also any client that streams responses from an Ollama server such as https://openwebui.com/

-We support both `/api/chat` and `/api/generate` (CTRL+i in `continue.dev`), and actually we support any POST request that is based on streaming with `Transfer-Encoding: chunked` and `Content-Type: application/x-ndjson`.
+We support `/api/chat`, `/api/generate` (CTRL+i in `continue.dev`), `/api/show`, and actually we support any POST request.
+We support streaming based on `Transfer-Encoding: chunked` and `Content-Type: application/x-ndjson`.

+Static HTTP is also supported with `stream: false` in JSON given in POST request to Ollama.

 ## Streaming

 The LLM doesn't have the complete response immediately which is why Ollama streams the completions.

 Streaming is implemented using `Newline Delimited JSON format` (ndjson).
-See `Content-Type: application/x-ndjson`.
+See `Content-Type: application/x-ndjson`, although this format is not hard-coded in the load balancer.

 Each line of the ndjson format is mapped to one object in a JSON array.

-Static HTTP is also supported (`stream: false` in JSON given in POST request to Ollama).

 ## Dependencies
 These are the versions I used: